brofrain/unocss-classes-rs/README.md

 ## Exports

 - `uno!` - works just like `classes!` macro, but also transforms Variant Groups in string literals.
 The transformation is done at compile time, so there is no overhead.
 - `to_uno!` - it has the same purpose, but the transformation is executed at **runtime**.
 It can be useful to transform dynamically combined classes, but generally should be avoided.
-Requires `runtime` feature.
+Requires `runtime` feature.\
+  Also UnoCSS may not be able to pick up utilities generated at runtime, so it may be necessary to use [Safelist](https://unocss.dev/guide/extracting#safelist) or [runtime engine](https://unocss.dev/integrations/runtime#runtime).

 ## Examples